federgraph/RiggVar-RG38/README.md

 ## How to build

-Use Delphi IDE 10.3.3 to build the project.
+Use IDE 10.3.3 to build the project.

 I have added the dproj file to gitignore so that you can have your own icons.
 Before you open the project in the IDE you need to create a **new dproj file** (Delphi Project File):